 Mustang Bio, Inc. (the "Company" or "Mustang") was incorporated in Delaware on March 13, 2015.
-Mustang is a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs in cell and gene therapy into potential cures for hematologic cancers, solid tumors and rare genetic diseases.
-The Company may acquire rights to these technologies by licensing the rights or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either outlicensing or bringing the technologies to market.
+Mustang is a clinical-stage biopharmaceutical company focused on translating medical breakthroughs in cell and gene therapy into potential cures for hematologic cancers and solid tumors.
+The Company may acquire rights to these technologies by licensing the rights or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either out-licensing or bringing the technologies to market.